Elquintas/conversational_teddy/README.md

    - You: "Tell me a joke."
    - Marvin: "Fine...
 Why was the math book so sad?
 It had too many problems."
 ```

+Furthermore, you can tell Marvin that you want to set him free in order to start a brief mini game with many possible endings.

 ## Microphone Setup